Tsinghua Unigroup: Default and reorganization

 On November 16, 2020, Tsinghua Unigroup defaulted on $198M in bonds, resulting in a credit downgrading from AA to BBB and triggering cross-defaults.

 It emerged on July 11, 2021, that one of the creditors of Tsinghua Unigroup - Hong King-listed Huishang Bank - has requested that the company go into bankruptcy.
 Defaults at that time amounted to $3.6 billion for several onshore and offshore bonds.
 According to analysts, assets of barely $8 billion are surmounted by $30 billion in debt.

 News agencies reported in January 2022 that Tsinghua Unigroup had scrapped its intention to build two major fabs announced in 2017, citing serious financial issues.
 The first was to be a DRAM plant in Chongqing, and the second was to be a $24 billion facility for 3D NAND flash memory in Chengdu.

 On July 11, 2022, Tsinghua UniGroup has completed the registration procedures and 100% of the equity interest of Tsinghua UniGroup has been registered under Zhiguangxin.

 In 2022, Beijing Zhiguangxin Holding took ownership of Tsinghua Unigroup.
 Beijing Zhiguangxin Holding's largest shareholder is Anhui state-owned fund Wuhu Xinhou Yunzhi Equity Investment Partnership.
+YMTC was separated from Tsinghua Unigroup during the restructuring and ceased to be a subsidiary of the group.
+Its ownership shifted to state-backed investors centered in Hubei province.